Keith Judd

 Keith Russell Judd (born May 23, 1958) is an American convicted criminal and perennial candidate for political office.
 His nicknames include "Dark Priest" and "Mtr.
 President".
-He claims to have run for President of the United States in every election since 1996.
+He claims to have run for president of the United States in every election since 1996.
+In the 2012 Democratic primary in West Virginia, Judd won 41% of the vote against incumbent Barack Obama, then the highest single-state vote share that any of Obama's primary opponents had achieved in 2012.

 Early life

 Judd was born May 23, 1958, in Pasadena, California.
+He is married and has professed to be a Rasta-Christian.
+Judd has claimed to be a former member of the Federation of Super Heroes.

-He is married, and professes to be a Rasta-Christian.
-He claims to have run in every United States presidential election since 1996 and for mayor of Albuquerque, New Mexico, and Governor of New Mexico.
-He further claims to be a former member of the Federation of Super Heroes.
-Judd has one child, born on September 3, 1990, a son named Marcus Miciah Robertson.
+He has claimed to have run in every United States presidential election since 1996.
+He ran for mayor of Albuquerque, New Mexico in 1993 and 1997 and for the Republican nomination for Governor of New Mexico in 1994.

+As of November 1997, Judd was listed as a third-year business student at the University of New Mexico (UNM).

+As of 1999, he claimed to be self-employed as a musician and bandleader and to suffer from bipolar disorder.

+Outside of his political campaigns and his music career, Judd has also occupied his time with vexatious litigation.
+At least two of his appeals have been considered by the Supreme Court of the United States.
+In a per curiam opinion in 1999, the Court noted that he had filed a dozen frivolous petitions for certiorari and extraordinary writs in the federal courts in the span of a few years.

 Crime

+In November 1992, Judd was arrested after threatening UNM administrators and student newspaper staff with guns and being questioned by the United States Secret Service related to the visit of a Vice Presidential candidate to the school.
+Judd was expelled from the school, banned from campus, had two guns confiscated, and was committed to the UNM Hospital's mental health facility.

-In 1999 Judd was convicted of two counts of "mailing a threatening communication with intent to extort money or something of value" and sentenced to 210 months (17½ years) in federal prison.
-The conviction has been falsely connected to litigation involving the University of New Mexico which was a civil rights complaint he initiated.
-His actual crime involved postcards that stated "Send the money back now, Keith Judd, Last Chance or Dead." and a package containing a semen stained Playboy, a knife inside the magazine, a key chain, and his father's military discharge papers.
+In 1999, Judd was convicted of two counts of "mailing a threatening communication with intent to extort money or something of value" and sentenced to 210 months (17½ years) in federal prison.
+The conviction has been falsely connected to litigation involving UNM which was a civil rights complaint he initiated.
+His actual crime involved postcards that stated "Send the money back now, Keith Judd, Last Chance or Dead." and a package containing a semen-stained Playboy, a knife inside the magazine, a key chain, and his father's military discharge papers.
 He also sent letters to jurors after his trial.
 He has appealed his conviction no fewer than 36 times, but each appeal has been dismissed for various reasons.

 Judd was released in June 2013 on a supervised release program.
 In October, his probation office sought a warrant for his arrest for violating the terms of his supervision.
 He was sentenced to 12 months in prison, with another 24 months of supervised release.
 He has since been released a second time under supervision.